SamSherrill/games-comparison/README.md

 - FIXED: Fix formating for input rows now that delete button is implemented & working.
 - FIXED: Loading wheel runs infinitely if all users entered are invalid.
 We don't have a test for compare games if it's run with all invalid users.
 - FIXED: Remove users not found from SharedGamesTable header

+### 8/18/2020 Big Refactor Conversation:

+- Combine SharedGamesTable & UserGamesTable into one component.
+- Refactor the compareGames function in MainPage.jsx.
+We may be able to remove the if/else surrounding it, especially once the SharedGamesTable & UserGamesTable are combined.
+-

+#### Things We Like From https://www.lorenzostanco.com/lab/steam/friends
+We found this website mid-August when someone we showed our app to brought it to our attention.
+He does a lot of things that we like.
+Some we'd already considered, and some things he had implemented before we thought of them.
+Here are some things we saw that we might want to implement:

+- We really like how he shows games that multiple users, but not all, own.

+#### Things We'd Do Differently From https://www.lorenzostanco.com/lab/steam/friends

+-

 ### Notes for future refactoring: